PAST PROJECTS

 2015

-I prepared the orange suitcases in advance.
-The kids were shown how to cut the pop-up structures.
+I prepared the orange cardboard suitcases in advance.
+I showed the kids how to create the pop-up structures.
+Then we brainstormed what Halloween-y things we could draw, cut out, and glue to the pop-ups.

 They added illustrations and an origami ghost or other spooky creature.